 Even though Kentucky children have more access to dental providers and dental insurance, the number of children with tooth decay has risen, according to Angie.

-Norton Children’s Prevention & Wellness is working with Norton Children’s Medical Associates offices throughout Louisville and Southern Indiana to include oral treatments during annual wellness visits.
+Norton Children’s Prevention & Wellness is working with Norton Children’s Medical Group offices throughout Louisville and Southern Indiana to include oral treatments during annual wellness visits.
 Patients under age 6 will receive a fluoride treatment as a preventive measure against cavities.
 They’ll also receive toothbrushes and toothpaste, as well as education about brushing and flossing at home.

 The goal is to improve dental health by teaching kids how to care for their teeth.